-The World Bank estimates that seventeen to twenty percent of industrial water pollution is derived from textile dyeing and finishing, with some seventy-two toxic chemicals identified solely from the dyeing of textiles, thirty of which cannot be removed from water.
+The world bank estimates that 17% - 20% of industrial water pollution is derived from textile dyeing and finishing, with some 72 toxic chemicals identified solely from the dyeing of textiles, 30 of which cannot be removed from water.
 As such, our supply chain employs a variety of unique dye techniques aimed at minimizing environmental impact.

 ECO-FRIENDLY LOW IMPACT CERTIFIED DYES

 Our low-impact dyeing programs intend to eliminate harmful chemicals and waste, providing innumerable environmental and health benefits.
 The yarns and dyeing processes used are created within the global organic textile standards (GOTS) and the parameters of the Oeko-tex standard 100.
 As standards continue to evolve, we will continue to be active participants in numerous organic trade associations and certifying groups.

 We avoid all of the following that we consider environmentally toxic:

 - Fluorocarbons (such as pfos and pfoa)

 - Formaldehyde and other short-chain aldehydes